Mercedes E-Class Estate review

 Mercedes’ styling department is on something of a roll at the moment, successfully attracting younger buyers to models with the three-pointed star and giving its image a real overhaul.
 This even extends to the conservative E-Class, which now looks far more dynamic than its boxy predecessors, even if it’s not quite as sporty as the smaller Mercedes C-Class Estate or Jaguar XF Sportbrake.

 Using the Mercedes S-Class as an inspiration for the interior has also been a good move.
 Not only are materials first class, the E-Class has character too, with design touches you only get in a Mercedes adding to its special feeling.
-Interior space for passengers certainly isn’t lacking either, with a bigger boot than you’ll find in the Volvo V90, that’s also usefully shaped, has a much larger opening than the saloon and a flat loading floor.
+Interior space for passengers certainly isn’t lacking either and the boot is one of the largest of any estate; it’s also usefully shaped, has a much larger opening than the saloon and a flat loading floor.

-Since launch, the 2.0-litre diesel E220d diesel has been joined by a less powerful – and less expensive – entry-level E200d.
-The E220d also offers the option of 4MATIC four-wheel drive, which adds extra grip in adverse driving conditions at the cost of a marked reduction in fuel economy.
-The 3.0-litre V6 E400d diesel model provides extra power and smoothness, while those after even more speed can go for the high-performance four-wheel-drive Mercedes-AMG E53 petrol model or the extremely high-performance AMG E63 model, which we've reviewed separately.
+Diesel engines still make up a strong proportion of E-Class estate sales, so there are still three to choose from.
+The 2.0-litre diesel E 220 d is the least expensive and it’s joined by the E 300 d and E 400 d, which both come with 4MATIC four-wheel drive as standard.
+The system adds extra grip in adverse driving conditions at the cost of a slight reduction in fuel economy.
+The 3.0-litre six-cylinder E 400 d diesel model provides extra power and smoothness, while those after even more speed can go for the high-performance four-wheel-drive Mercedes-AMG E53 mild-hybrid petrol model or the extremely high-performance AMG E63 S model, which we've reviewed separately.

-All models are very well equipped, with SE boasting climate control, Bluetooth, sat nav and leather upholstery, as well as handy features such as keyless-go, parking sensors front and rear, Parktronic and a powered tailgate to help you make the most of that vast luggage area.
+All models are very well equipped, with Sport boasting climate control, Bluetooth, sat nav and leather upholstery, as well as handy features such as keyless-go, a reversing camera, bright LED headlamps and Parktronic, while a powered tailgate is also standard to help you make the most of that vast luggage area.

-The E-Class estate in SE trim looks more understated than the more expensive AMG Line version, which combines the equipment of the SE with a deeper spoiler, side skirts and chunky 19-inch alloy wheels, although we found these make the car a little more unsettled on harsh surfaces than the smaller wheels of the SE.
+The E-Class estate in Sport trim looks more understated than the more expensive AMG Line versions, which combine the equipment of the Sport with a deeper spoiler, side skirts and chunky 18- or 19-inch alloy wheels, although we found the bigger ones make the car a little more unsettled on harsh surfaces than the smaller wheels.
 Mercedes is aiming the AMG Line at driving enthusiasts and has included a seat comfort package for extra body support during spirited cornering.

 The latest E-Class Estate builds on the proven talents of its predecessors, but adds greater enjoyment.
 When it comes to outright back-road fun, the Mercedes does lag behind the BMW 5 Series Touring, but makes amends for that with exceptional quietness and smoothness.